Growth & Development

 The unit will let you know about any vitamins and supplements your baby needs, make sure you have some to take home and know how to order any repeat prescriptions.

-We have a lot of information on Just One Norfolk about feeding your baby. *Click here* to look at our breast and bottle feeding section.
+We have a lot of information on Just One Norfolk about feeding your baby. *Click here* to look at our infant feeding section.

 As time passes you may start wondering when to introduce solid foods.
 Most health professionals agree that babies who are born early can show signs they are ready to start trying solid foods at about 5-6 months corrected age.
 However, all babies are different.
 BLISS has good information on how to decide if your premature baby is ready to try solid foods *here*.